 Contributors /participants to the research who complete the survey will be provided with the Executive Summary free of charge, along with a two-page fact sheet for stakeholders.
 A significant discount will also be applied on the full report (once released) for participants and EHRC members.

 The aim of this study is to build an updated body of knowledge which will inform and improve the electricity industry’s capability in workforce planning, regulatory filing and organizational planning – particularly as it relates to identifying training, programming and curriculum requirements to mitigate business risk related to human resource management.

 The study will provide both real-time current information and long-term (up to five years) estimates/assessment of labour demand and supply specifically for the electricity and renewable energy industry.
 This study forms part of EHRC’s ongoing LMI research that has provided insight into the sector since 2004.

 Under the strategic guidance of an industry-represented Steering Committee (see further below), the methodology will again include an environmental scan, primary research including the administration of a national survey of employers to collect data on labour demand, key informant interviews, and a survey of educational institutions to assess supply side factors.
 This combined research will be used to produce a report for industry.

 Critical information gathered through this study on the labour market and current and future human resources needs will assist decision-makers within industry, government and education in identifying and planning for these needs accurately and effectively.
 In particular, information gathered through this study will be used to:

-Stakeholders from industry, education, government, labour and licensing bodies will provide input into this project through a National Advisory Committee, including:
+Stakeholders from industry, education, government, labour and licensing bodies will provide input into this project through a National Steering Committee, including: